 ToTheWeb

-ToTheWeb’s meta description preview tool has two functions, both of which are fantastic for an ecommerce entrepreneur.
-The first function allows you to enter your page’s URL and you’ll then be provided with an outlook of how the page appears on a SERP.
-The second function of the tool is a meta description editor — you can use this to edit and optimize your page’s meta description.
-Once you’ve landed on a killer meta description, you can update your page and reap the benefits.
+ToTheWeb's meta description preview tool has two functions, both of which are fantastic for an ecommerce entrepreneur.
+The first function allows you to enter your page's URL and you'll then be provided with an outlook of how the page appears on a SERP.
+The second function of the tool is a meta description editor.
+You can use this to edit and optimize your page's meta description.
+Once you've landed on a killer meta description, you can update your page and reap the benefits.

 Creating Mobile Optimized Meta Descriptions

-6 Tips for Optimizing Your Meta Description and CTR
+8 Tips for Optimizing Your Meta Description and CTR

-It doesn’t matter if you’re already a skilled SEO writer, or if it’s your first time optimizing a web page, you’ll learn the best writing techniques as you’re creating your own meta descriptions.
-Just before you dive into meta descriptions yourself, we’ve created a list of 6 tips that’ll help you to optimize your meta descriptions, and increase the CTR for your store:
+Just before you dive into meta descriptions yourself, we've created a list of 8 tips that'll help you to optimize your meta descriptions, and increase the CTR for your store:

 1. Answer the User's Question